xieweiAlex/English_Learning/words/2022/words-Mar.md

 Fun at work is becoming a business **in its own right**.
 A long time horizon can turn even **modest** savings into life-changing wealth.

-Senate Minority Leader Mitch McConnell (R-Ky.), one of America's most **inscrutable** power players, has made the surprising decision to open his archive to a journalist and sit for long interviews. -
+Senate Minority Leader Mitch McConnell (R-Ky.), one of America's most **inscrutable** power players, has made the surprising decision to open his archive to a journalist and sit for long interviews.
 The **trove** includes everything from childhood mementos to official papers.
 Western governments need to respond to the commodity threat as **determinedly** as to the **senseless** aggression of the 21st-century Stalin.

 Nina Conti the best **ventriloquist** performance.
 To **desecrate** a holy spring is considered profanity. -
-Unfortunately, the fans aren't all that **rapacious**. -
+Unfortunately, the fans aren't all that **rapacious**.

 two years of **feckless** negotiations.
-Her husband was a charming, but lazy and **feckless** man. -
+Her husband was a charming, but lazy and **feckless** man.
 Another **curveball** could be **on tap** for today as the Labor Department publishes fresh Consumer Price Index data.

-In the first days of war, Russia’s armoured might **shrivelled** before the courage of the nation it had attacked.
+In the first days of war, Russia’s armored might **shrivelled** before the courage of the nation it had attacked.
 I'm not **uptight**, man.
 Oil makes up about 45% of gas prices, which is why President Biden is playing **footsie** with the Iranians, Saudis and Venezuelans.
 They have oil.
 Biden wants cheaper gas.
 **Makeshift** arms are **pouring out of** Ukraine’s **ateliers**. -